frups/it_project_pong/README.md

 # it_project_pong

-simple multiplayer pong game written in pygame and nodejs for IT classes
+Simple multiplayer pong game written in pygame and nodejs for IT classes.

-needed dependencies for client: pygame, socketio
+Needed dependencies for client: Python+pygame+socketio. for server: nodejs+socketio+express.

-to run server you need to have nodejs with socketio and express modules installed aswell and run for example from powershell using command: node server.js
+To run server, run that from your shell:
+<code>node server.js <code>

-there are two variant of clients A and B, once you get proper communication you need to run both clients separetelty on two different machines
+There are two variants of clients: A and B, once you get proper communication you need to run both clients separetelty on two different machines

-in line 116 in both clients you need to write address of your server
+In line 116 in both clients you need to write address of your server.

-if you are running server from your home network you need to enable ports in firewall, router or sth. server is set on 3000 port
+If you are running server from your home network you need to enable ports in firewall, router or sth.
+Server is set on 3000 port

-clients supports sounds files just uncomment what is between 127 and 132 lines and put your own files in main folder with code, names are written in code
+Clients supports sounds files, to enable it just uncomment what is between 127 and 132 lines and put your own files in main folder with code, names are written in code.